Lake Paterswoldsemeer cycle route

 8. Gate Tower Clio

 In 1990, the city of Groningen celebrated its 950th anniversary.
-To mark the occasion, ten city markers were installed at the city's access roads, referring to the old city gates.
+To mark the occasion, ten city markers (works of art) were installed at the city's access roads, referring to the old city gates.
 Along the A28 motorway stands Gate Tower Clio by Kurt W. Forster, an electricity pylon with seven metal flames representing the weekly cycle.
 On Monday, one flame is visible, and on Sunday, there are seven.
 The number 10.40 also lights up, referring to the year 1040, when the city was first mentioned.

 9. Nijveensterkolk lock

-10. De Helper Mill
+10. De Helper mill

-11. Molenpad – Lage Wal facility
+11. Molenpad – Lage Wal redesign

-12. Molenpad - IJzerzandpassage
+12. Molenpad - Iron-sand passage

 13. Hoornsedijk – Hoornsediep